 Unlike most other types of insulin, NPH basal insulin looks cloudy instead of clear.

-Related article: Clear vs. cloudy insulins
+Related article: Clear vs. cloudy insulin, why it matters!

 Long-acting insulin (basal)